Are students required to attend New Student Orientation?

 A: Upper Division courses are taught by USC Columbia College of Nursing professors via various methodologies.
 The most common form of course delivery is online, via Adobe Connect.
-Students can choose to attend Adobe Connect classes from home or from the Allendale or Walterboro campus nursing lab.
 Students must be present and online for these classes at a designated day and time.
 Students sign in to class via a specified website and communicate with professors via a real-time, online method.
 Several Upper Division courses are solely online, where students complete coursework at their own pace, yet within specific time frames designated by the professor.
 Live labs accompany several of the Upper Division courses (such as Assessment), where students have an opportunity to practice skills and apply information learned in class.
 Tests for Adobe Connect classes are completed on the student’s campus of choice (Allendale or Walterboro) with a proctor present.

 Q: How much travel is involved?

 A: One of the objectives of the USC Salkehatchie Rural Nursing Initiative is to provide local students the ability to gain the same educational experiences and degree opportunities as students attending and living on the USC Columbia campus with as little travel as possible.
 Students in the USC Salkehatchie cohorts of the Upper Division attend the majority of clinical and clinically-related experiences within the Salkehatchie region (Allendale, Bamberg, Barnwell, Colleton, and Hampton counties).
-For specialty areas such as Pediatrics and Obstetrics, some travel to Columbia and/or Charleston may be necessary, but this may vary from semester to semester.
+A small amount of travel to Columbia is necessary for the pediatrics specialty, but this may vary from semester to semester.
 We strive to keep students’ travel outside of the Salkehatchie region to a minimum.

 Q: When is the application for the Upper Division due and when am I eligible to apply?

 A: There is one Upper Division application process each year.
-The application becomes available via the USC College of Nursing website around Thanksgiving each year and is typically due by the first week of December.
+The application becomes available via the USC College of Nursing website in November each year and is typically due by the first week of December.
 The time in which the Upper Division application becomes available and the link to the application are communicated to students by Rural Nursing Initiative Administration via email.

-For students who remain on the suggested nursing curriculum, students are eligible to apply to the Upper Division in the first semester of their sophomore year, and are eligible to progress to the Upper Division when all required Lower Division courses have been completed and the student’s GPA is >3.0 in courses designated by the USC College of Nursing (see BSN Curriculum Plan).
+Students who remain on the nursing curriculum are eligible to apply to the Upper Division in the first semester of their sophomore year, and are eligible to progress to the Upper Division when required pre-nursing courses have been completed and the student’s GPA is >3.0 in courses designated by the USC College of Nursing (see BSN Curriculum Plan).
 Participants must earn a grade of C or better in all required courses to count toward the BSN degree and cannot earn more than one below C grade in any science or nursing course (this deems a student ineligible to progress in the nursing curriculum).
 Please refer to the USC College of Nursing undergraduate student handbook for more information at http://www.sc.edu/study/colleges_schools/nursing/internal/current_students/index.php